patrikbartok/nextjs-demo/README.md

 - On POST error: Undo the modifications on the cache
 - This is called Optimistic Updates, it gives a very smooth user experience

+### Component Structure and Logic Flow
+- Dumb components - most of the styled components
+- Smart components - only the pages basically, every logic for the page is put together there
+- Bubbling up events from dumb components to smart (page)

 ### Further optimizing possibilites
 - Instead of using getServerSideProps (Server Side Rendering), use Incremental Static Regeneration
 - ISR: getStaticProps with revalidate (interval) or manual revalidation